zmahfuz0613/css-animations-lesson/README.md

 Some of these demos have been paired with an extra value, `perspective(n)`.
 You can read more about CSS perspective [here](https://css-tricks.com/almanac/properties/p/perspective/), and check out [this illustration](http://codepen.io/HugoGiraudel/pen/GLbca).
 Essentially, it describes how many pixels away from the z-plane the user is.
 (Sound confusing?
 Me too.
 Just play around with it and you'll figure it out.)

-> Sidenote: Usually when writing CSS animations, you'll see -webkit- and -moz- prefixes.
+> Sidenote: Usually when writing CSS animations, you'll see `-webkit-` and `-moz-` prefixes.
 Those are called vendor prefixes.
 Some of the animations we're doing are so cutting edge, that they haven't been formally adopted by all browsers.
-In cases like this, you'll have to call the same value multiple times with vendor-specific prefixes to make sure that Chrome(webkit), Firefox(moz), IE(ms), and Opera(O) all display the animation correctly.
+In cases like this, you'll have to call the same value multiple times with vendor-specific prefixes to make sure that Chrome(`-webkit-`), Firefox(`-moz-`), IE(`-ms-`), and Opera(`-o-`) all display the animation correctly.
 Always leave a non-prefixed call in as well - as these properties are formally adopted, the need for the vendor prefix will dissapear, as will its support.
 Not sure if you need a prefix?
 Go to Can I Use and search for the CSS property you want to use - you'll receieve a detailed breakdown of what browsers support it.

 # 💥 Lab 2